The Charles Aubrey and Patricia Anderson Buser Collection

 How We Processed the Collection

 In evaluating the collection and its potential research value, Rare Books decided to scan every item, except for books, pamphlets and journals, or clippings that include citations of their sources.
 These were only mentioned in the finding aids so that researchers can pursue those references if they wish to do so.
 This means that some more obscure clippings were scanned, as well as hand-typed and mimeographed newsletters.
 All of the notes and drawings of Charles and Patricia Buser, including the history and language note cards, are available on the web to interested parties connecting from any location.
 Official and personal correspondence and photographs were also scanned, and are listed in the finding aids.
-However, images of these items may only be viewed in the OSU Libraries, since the correspondence is relatively recent, and the individuals, or their immediate family members, may still be alive.
+However, images of these items may only be viewed in the Thompson Library Special Collections Reading Room or the Newark Earthworks Center at OSU Newark, since the correspondence is relatively recent, and the individuals, or their immediate family members, may still be alive.
 Please make an appointment to view the restricted items in our reading room.